azproduction/lmd/README.md

   - Sandbox flag is moved to module descriptor. `{"sandbox": {...}}` is deprecated
   - Modified LmdBuilder constructor
   - Lots of comments in LmdBuilder

+**v1.5.x**

+  - Watch mode see "Watch mode" in this README
+  - New version of argv params see "LMD CLI" in this README

 Licence
 -------